 Shitawa is a 19 years old single mom.
 She was born in “Gojam” the northern rural area of Ethiopia.
 Her mother was also a single mom who moved her children to Addis in hopes of a better life.
 Unfortunately they found countless challenges and Shitawa and her sibling suffered.

-Shitawa’s teenage pregnancy forced her to drop out of school and become a single mom with no way of supporting herself or her son.
-She first heard about I Pour Life from a former graduate of the I Pour Life Women’s Empowerment program.
+Shitawa’s teenage pregnancy forced her to drop out of school.
+She become a single mom with no way of supporting herself or her son.
+Shitawa first heard about I Pour Life from a former graduate of the I Pour Life Women’s Empowerment program.
 She applied to join and begin the process of building a safe and stable future for her small family.

-Shitawa joined the Women’s Economic Empowerment program and her son, Eyob, was placed in I Pour Life’s Early Childhood Development program (“ECD”).
-He was one of the most malnourished children in the program, and because of his condition, he was also very sick and sensitive to getting Pneumonia.
+Shitawa joined the Women’s Economic Empowerment program.
+Her son, Eyob, was placed in I Pour Life’s Early Childhood Development program (“ECD”).
+He was one of the most malnourished children in the program.
+Because of his condition, he was also very sick and sensitive to getting Pneumonia.
 I Pour Life ensured daily nutrition support, medical treatments, and bathing to keep Eyob well.

 After joining I Pour Life’s programs, Shitawa experienced economic and mental transformation.
 She started to evaluate opportunities around her and the value that she inherently has as a person.
 She stepped away from the marketplace shop that was struggling, and moved into a business that she was passionate about.